-- C- or higher in CHM ENG 140 before taking any other chemical and biomolecular engineering (CBE) courses. - C- or higher in CHM ENG 150A to be eligible to take any other course in the 150 series. - 2.0 GPA in all upper division courses taken at the University to satisfy major requirements.
+• C- or higher in Chemical and Biomolecular Engineering (CBE) 140 before taking any other CBE courses

+- C- or higher in CHM ENG 150A Transport Processes to be eligible to take any other course in the 150 series - 2.0 GPA in all upper division courses taken at the University to satisfy major requirements

-Chemical Engineering students who do not achieve a grade of C- or higher in CHM ENG 140 on their first attempt are advised to change to another major.
+Chemical Engineering students who do not achieve a grade of C- or higher in CHM ENG 140 Introduction to Chemical Process Analysis on their first attempt are advised to change to another major.
 If the course is not passed with a grade of C- or higher on the second attempt, continuation in the Chemical Engineering program is normally not allowed.